TrueFit/GildedRose/README.md

 Running the Solution
 ------------------------
 This solution contains two components.
-1. Web API written with Django
+1. Web API written with Django and Django Rest Framework
 2. Single Page Web App written with Angular 5

-The above components are containerized using Docker to make setup of local environment easy for developer and reviewer
+The above components are containerized using Docker to make setup of local environment easy for developer and reviewer.

 To run the project, first make sure that you have the docker host installed locally on your machine.
 [Install Docker](https://docs.docker.com/get-started/)

-Then, follow the steps outlined below to build the docker images, bring up the containers, and run initial data migrations
+Then, follow the steps outlined below to build the docker images, bring up the containers, and run initial data migrations:

-1. From the root project directory run
+1. From the root project directory run:

    `docker-compose build`
-2. Bring up the containers with command
+2. Bring up the containers with command:

    `docker-compose up -d`
 3. Next we run the django migrations to create the DB tables and load the inital data from `inventory.txt`

-   We use the following docker command to run the migrate script within our API container
+   We use the following docker command to run the migrate script within our API container:

    `docker-compose run gildedroseapi python manage.py migrate`